-Teachable offers 3 plans which are each available in a monthly billing cycle or discounted for annual purchases.
+Teachable offers three plans available in a monthly billing cycle or discounted for annual purchases.
 You can also launch your school for free before determining which paid tier you want.

 - Basic: $39.00 per month or $29.00 in the annual plan